franks42/clj-growlnotify/README.md

 The resource folder also includes a copy of the Clojure logo as a gif-file, which can be used to associate the growl notification with clojure-related activity.
 Tom Hickey deserves credit for that beautiful design!!!

 You should also install the Inconsolata font (http://www.google.com/webfonts/specimen/Inconsolata).
-Whether you use this growlnotify or not, you should install this font anyway for your favorite code editor as it's the best fixed-width "coding-font" out there (Raph Levien is the designer).
+Whether you use this growlnotify or not, you should install this font anyway for your favorite code editor as it's the best fixed-width "coding-font" out there (kudos for the designer, Raph Levien).

 ## License